How Much Does Interior Door Installation Cost? [2024 Data]

 Replacement

-How Much Does it Cost to Install an Interior Door Yourself?
+How Much Does It Cost to Install an Interior Door Yourself?

-You’ll only pay for the cost of the door itself, which means you’ll save around $350 if you DIY interior door installation.
+You’ll only pay for the cost of the door itself, which means you’ll save around $350 if you DIY your interior door installation.
 This comes out to a savings of $40 to $90 per hour in labor fees.
 You should opt for light wood designs or pre-hung doors, which make for relatively easy installations.

-In most cases, it’s best to call a local door installer to set up your interior door.
+In most cases, it’s best to call a door installer near you to set up your interior door.
 Improper installation could cause uneven framing, damaged trim, or a door that won’t latch or swing properly.
-This is especially true if you want a slab door instead of a pre-hung door, or if you’re working with French doors, large doors, or any door that contains a mirror or glass.
-The same goes for adding unique decorative elements to your door or widening the doorway.
+This is especially true if you want a slab door instead of a pre-hung door or if you’re working with French doors, large doors, or any door that contains a mirror or glass.

-5 Ways to Save Money on Interior Door Installation Costs
+4 Ways to Save Money on Interior Door Installation Costs

-2. Go for simple designs and inexpensive materials: Hollow-core doors with simple designs and affordable hardware are easier on the bank account than solid-core doors with all the bells and whistles.
+1. Go for simple designs and inexpensive materials: Hollow-core doors with simple designs and affordable hardware are easier on the bank account than solid-core doors with all the bells and whistles.

-3. Comparison shop: To that end, don’t just scoop up the first door you find, even if it’s in your price range.
+2. Comparison shop: To that end, don’t just scoop up the first door you find, even if it’s in your price range.
 Do some comparison shopping to find deals, as many retailers offer steep discounts on discontinued styles.

-4. Use the pre-existing frame: The frame is one of the pricier components in this type of work.
+3. Use the pre-existing frame: The frame is one of the pricier components in this type of work.
 Buy a new door that fits into the current frame as long as the hardware is still in good shape.

 How Angi Gets Its Cost Data